Stormbreaker

-Stormbreaker is a young adult action-adventure book written by British author Anthony Horowitz, and is the first novel in the Alex Rider series.
-The book was released in the United Kingdom on the 4th of September 2000, and in United States release on 21 May 2001, where it became a New York Times Bestseller.
+Stormbreaker is a young adult action-adventure book written by British author Anthony Horowitz and is the first novel in the Alex Rider series.
+The book was released in the United Kingdom on 4 September 2000, and in the United States on 21 May 2001, where it became a New York Times Bestseller.
 Since its release, the book has sold more than nine million copies worldwide, been listed on the BBC's The Big Read, and in 2005 received a California Young Reader Medal.

-A film adaptation, starring Alex Pettyfer as Alex Rider, was released in 2005.
+A film adaptation, starring Alex Pettyfer as Alex Rider, was released in 2006, which underperformed at the box office and earned an indifferent reception.

 Plot summary

-The protagonist, Alex Rider, after the suspicious death of his uncle, secretly becomes a teenage spy for MI6.
+The protagonist, Alex Rider, after the suspicious death of his uncle, secretly becomes a spy for MI6.
 He is sent undercover to Port Tallen, Cornwall.
 There he discovers the Stormbreaker computer factory where millions of computers were being filled with biological weapons which would give smallpox to the user.
 The aim of the attack was to kill hundreds of thousands of British schoolchildren and their teachers.

 Critical reception

 Critical reception for Stormbreaker was mixed to positive, with the book being placed on multiple ALA lists.
 Common Sense Media praised Stormbreaker for its action sequences, but criticised its dialogue and logic.
-Kirkus Reviews also commented that the book's plot was "preposterous" but stated that the readers "won't care".
+Kirkus Reviews also commented that the book's plot was "preposterous", but stated the readers "won't care".
+Publishers Weekly wrote: "The ultimate mystery may be a bit of a letdown, but that won't stop readers from racing through Alex's adventure.".